codewitch-honey-crisis/gfx_demo/README.md

 GFX is a cross platform graphics library in standard C++14 or C++17

-Along with that, there are some drivers for popular displays:
+Along with that, there are some drivers for popular display configurations:

+esp-wrover-kit (ILI9341)
-The ILI9341
+ILI9341
+ST7789 (several variants)
+ST7735 (green tab 128x128)
+SSD1306 (i2c so far - i need a working spi display) SSD1351
-The ST7789
+LilyGo TTGO ST7789 variant
-The SSD1306 (I2C only as of yet)
-The SSD1351

-And the ST7735 will be added soon